Lid tectonics: Factors contributing to lid tectonics

 Many characteristics of a planetary body influence the presence and degree of lid tectonics.
 The temperature of a body's core–mantle boundary, and the presence of water, strongly affect the rheological, composition, and thermal diagnostics of lid tectonics.

 The lid will not participate in the underlying convection of the mantle.
 At the base of the lithosphere, where the lid is in contact with less viscous material, melts will form at the thermal boundary layer and cause drips, believed to be of peridotite composition.
 This stagnant lid regime will not effectively mix a mantle.

 Other planetary bodies

-Stagnant lid regime is the most common type of plate tectonics style that exists in the Solar System.
+Stagnant lid regime is the most common tectonic style that exists in the Solar System.
 Mercury, the Moon, Venus, and Io are all believed to have been dominated by lid tectonics for their entire history.
 In the mantle of both Mercury and the Moon, heat is mainly lost by conduction across the lid, leading to low heat flows.
 Solomatov and Moresi used the term "stagnant lid" when they characterized the tectonic style that was present on Venus in 1996.
 They stated that Venus had plumes similar to Earth, that would rise to the surface, and cold "drips" of lithosphere would sink back down.
 Mars is also believed to have stagnant lid tectonics, albeit, much slower in comparison to Venus.